umairkarel/SE-Assignment-2/README.md

 # Assignments for Software Engineering Class

-**Assignment 2**: Implement a Python program to send OTP via email and verify it.
+**Assignment 1**: Implement a Python program to send OTP via email and verify it. (without Functional decomposition) **Assignment 2**: Implement a Python program to send OTP via email and verify it. (with Functional decomposition)